 This ensures that all available fibers in a given muscle get a piece of the action, leading to more complete development of a muscle group.

-Now, maybe you don’t give a damn about maximizing the development of each muscle group.
+Maybe you don’t give a damn about maximizing the development of each muscle group.
 If so, the squat, deadlift, bench press, overhead press and chin-up by themselves will do a decent job of making you big and strong.

 But for everyone else, you’re going to need a lot more than just a handful of compound lifts.